Taqwa Pinero

-Taqwa Pinero (born Taquan Dean on August 6, 1983) is an American professional basketball player who lastly played for Élan Béarnais Pau-Lacq-Orthez of the LNB Pro A.
+Taqwa Pinero (born Taquan Dean on August 6, 1983) is an American former professional basketball player.

 Amateur career

 He was born in Red Bank, New Jersey and attended Neptune High School in Neptune Township, New Jersey.

 Dean was a star college basketball player for the University of Louisville through 2006, where he majored in justice administration.
 Throughout his four-year college career, he scored 1,657 career points, and made 361 three-point field goals.
-Considered a lock to be drafted in the first round of the 2005 NBA Draft after Louisville's great season and subsequent run through the NCAA Tournament, he decided to stay at Louisville for his senior season.
-This proved to be a mistake, draft stock wise, as Dean spent much of his senior season on the bench with an ankle injury.
+After helping lead Louisville to the 2005 Final Four as a junior, he decided to stay for his senior season, finishing his career as the school's career leader in three-point field goals made.

 Professional career

-He went undrafted in the 2006 NBA Draft, and he signed with Angelico Biella of the Italian League.
-After half of the season, he transferred to the Russian Super League club Dynamo Moscow.
+He went undrafted in the 2006 NBA draft, and signed with Angelico Biella of the Italian League.
+Midway through the season, he transferred to the Russian Super League club Dynamo Moscow.
 In 2007, he signed with the Italian 2nd Division team Junior Casale Monferrato.

 In July 2008, Dean played for the Phoenix Suns in the Las Vegas NBA Summer League.
-In 2008, he signed with the Spanish Liga ACB club Murcia.
+That same year, he signed with the Spanish Liga ACB club Murcia.

 In 2009, he joined the Euroleague club Unicaja Málaga of Spain by signing a one-year contract.
 He moved for a short time to Saski Baskonia before finishing the 2009–10 season with Greek Kavala B.C.
 He then signed with Italian club Air Avellino for the 2010–11 season.

 In August 2014, he signed with Spanish club San Sebastián Gipuzkoa.
 On April 9, 2015, he left San Sebastián, On and on April 27, he signed with Mahram Tehran of the Iranian Super League.

 On July 11, 2015, Dean signed with Socar Petkim of the Turkish Basketball Second League.
 On April 19, 2016, he signed with his former team San Sebastián Gipuzkoa for the rest of the season.

-On October 10, 2016, after changing legally his name to Taqwa Pinero, he signed with Hoops Club of the Lebanese Basketball League.
+On October 10, 2016, after legally changing his name to Taqwa Pinero, he signed with Hoops Club of the Lebanese Basketball League.

 Two months later, Pinero signed with Spanish team Iberostar Tenerife.
-In February 2017, Pinero leaves the team.
+In February 2017, Pinero left the team.
 Later that month, he signed with French club Élan Béarnais Pau-Lacq-Orthez for the rest of the 2016–17 Pro A season.
 On June 2, 2017, he signed a two-year contract extension with Pau-Orthez.
+He officially retired as a player in 2023.

 Personal life

-In October 2016, he changed his name from Taquan Dean to Taqwa Pinero, as he found after a DNA test that his supposed father was not the real one, adopting finally the surname of the new one and as he converted to Islam, taking an Arabic given name.
+In October 2016, he changed his name from Taquan Dean to Taqwa Pinero, after a DNA test uncovered that the man he knew as his father was not his biological father.
+He also converted to Islam, taking an Arabic given name.